HarshakaAlahakoon/simplesip/README.md

 # Welcome to Simplesip!

 ## Introduction
-Simplesip is a simple IVR server, and it is developed for educational purpose.
+Simplesip is a simple IVR server written mainly in **Erlang**, and it is developed for educational purpose.
+No external libraries are used.
 But, this application can be extended further to use in industrial level.
 No performence/load tests have been done for this application and still in active development.

 This application has been developed to use both TCP and UDP for SIP protocol.
 But currently UDP is used for development.
 TCP support is developed to a certain extent.